DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 Just sync all my yt subscriptions.
 Template for yt channel to sub too is: {name channel}.
 Yt

-deep question: do i love myself?.
-If not: figure out why and how too. #important
+- [ ] deep question: do i love myself?.
+If not: figure out why and how too.

 Stop the tick of suddenly breathing through your mouth.